smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 *Architecting a hybrid identity solution*

-Using the features of Azure Active Directory and the requirements from the customer, design a Hybrid Identity solution.
+1. Using the features of Azure Active Directory and the requirements from the customer, how would you design a Hybrid Identity solution?

-Make sure that your design accounts for customer objectives and objections and includes the following items:
+2. How does your design accounts for customer objectives and objections?

-### Architecting a hybrid authentication solution
+*Architecting a hybrid authentication solution*

-**Task:** Design a hybrid authentication solution that will allow you to meet all the customer requirements.
+1. How does your solution address all the customer requirements in regard to authentication?

-### Implementing a hybrid identity solution
+*Implementing a hybrid identity solution*

-**Task:** Describe steps to implement a hybrid identity solution that will allow you to meet all the customer requirements.
+1. What are the steps to implement a hybrid identity solution that will allow you to meet all the customer requirements?

-### Assessing resiliency aspects of a hybrid identity solution

-**Task:** Assess resiliency aspects of a hybrid identity solution for the customer.
+*Assessing resiliency aspects of a hybrid identity solution*

--   Describe provisions that eliminate single points of failure in your design
+1. What are provisions that eliminate single points of failure in your design?

--   Describe failover process for components that operate in the active/passive mode.
+2. What is the failover process for components that operate in the active/passive mode?

-### Optimizing authentication configuration
+*Optimizing authentication configuration*

-**Task:** Identify features that will allow you to optimize authentication in your solution to satisfy the customer requirements, including:
+1. What features will allow to optimize authentication in your solution to satisfy the following customer requirements?

 -   multi-factor authentication